 The Best Lifetime Movies So Far In 2023

-Listen, we know we are barely into spring, but we are already looking forward to all of the cheesy Christmas movies that are going to drop this holiday season.
+Listen, we know we are barely into the year, but we are already looking forward to all of the cheesy Christmas movies that are going to drop this holiday season.
 Do we get excited every year to see all the new Lifetime movies that are coming our way?
 Yes.
 Do our parents record them for us so that we can watch them all when we go home for Christmas?
 Duh.
 Does a single teardrop go down our collective cheeks when the mean Wall Street guy who came to tear down the local family inn has a change of heart and comes back to win the girl?
 Absolutely.
 Lifetime Christmas movies have truly become a part of pop culture, and we are here for it.

 But those weren't the original Lifetime movies, oh no, sirree.
 Those of us OG Lifetime movie fans remember that Lifetime is known for tragic biopics, chaotic plots, and unbelievable twists.
-Think "woman falls in love with the pool boy who happens to be her biological son that she gave up for adoption and is now back and seeking vengeance" type of plots.
+Think "woman falls in love with the pool boy who happens to be her biological son that she placed for adoption and is now back and seeking vengeance" type of plots.
 And, boy oh boy, they are just as, if not more riveting, than the cheesy Christmas movies that Lifetime has been known for as of late.

 So to help educate those new to this type of film, and to help narrow down the choices for those who know and love these movies, here are the best Lifetime movies so far in 2023.